Apply to attend Rogers-Herr through the DPS Magnet Lottery!

 All students who are interested in learning new and exciting ways to express themselves through music are encouraged to sign up for band!

-This is a 9-week-long course.
+This is a semester-long course.
 We will address the fundamentals of reading music, singing on pitch, and harmony.
 Students will demonstrate application of these skills with a public choral concert.

 This is a year long chorus class comprised of auditioned students.
 We will focus on improving our reading and singing skills by exploring diverse choral literature.